josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Orbit automatically package up the code and model into what we call a "model package", which is a microservice that can be accessed by any IT systems using REST API.
 The entrypoints specified in the `foundations_package_manifest.yaml` file will become API endpoints that can receive requests and response with output from/to IT systems.

 For example, in the yaml file above we tell Orbit to create an API endpoint for this model package called "predict".
 Requests to this API endpoint will get passed into the predict(...) function, which Orbit will execute.
+In the file we are also defining two other API endpoints, "evaluate" and "recalibrate", we will discuss them later.

 Why is this important?
 * The packaging aspect of this feature ensures reproducibility of models